ylando2/TinyOs-coroutine-framework/README.md

 found in local_tinyos folder.

 There are six folders:
-* local_tinyos - one sensor send it a message to the other sensors, other sensors receive the message.
+* local_tinyos - one sensor send a message to the other sensors, other sensors receive the message.
 * random_walk_tinyos - implementation of random walk.
-* tiny-avarage_t - It suppose to calculate the average temperature but I did not install the sensors yet so it gets the temperature from the function getHeat.
+* tiny-avarage_t - It suppose to calculate the average temperature but I did not install the temperature sensors yet so it gets the temperature from the function getHeat.
 * printf_tinyos - It print the moteid on the computer connected to the mote (mote is a sensor node).
 * gateWay_tinyos - get a number n and return a n+7 the result is printed on the console.